Christmas Concert in the Minorite Church

 All data and payment details are encrypted by SSL

-The Vienna Chamber Symphony is an Ensemble composed of highly talented musicians performing in Vienna.
+The Vienna Chamber Symphony is an ensemble composed of highly talented musicians performing in Vienna.
 Members of this group usually perform as a string quintet.
 By doing so, the ensemble brings to its audiences a vast musical repertoire from classics to contemporary compositions bringing out the very best of the Ensemble members.
 The WKS was founded in March 2006 in the “Year of Mozart” and made its outstandingly successful debut with a series of concerts in Spain that met with both public and critical acclaim describing the group as the best performers of a long season entirely dedicated to Mozart.
 Following this experience the WKS realised a series of projects dedicated to the musical contemporaries of Mozart.
 In 2008 they performed at the Umbria Music Festival with a “crossover project” fusing the pure Viennese classic style with that of hip-hop dance.
 This was followed by performances at the prestigious Vienna Musikverein and led to invitations to play at numerous international festivals including the Ankara Festival in April 2009 and many Italian theatres like the “Teatro N. Piccinni'' in Bari, Ravello Festival, Alba Music Festival and Side Music Festival in Turkey.
 Subsequently, the Vienna Chamber Symphony has performed in South America (Brazil, Argentina and Colombia) and Istanbul (Süreyya Opera).

 While enjoying the concert, you will not only be pampered acoustically, but also visually: there is a lot to discover in the magnificent interior of the Minorite Church in Vienna.
 The north side of the building is adorned with an impressive mosaic by Giacomo Raffaelli, a replica of the famous wall fresco Last Supper by Leonardo da Vinci, which has a total weight of approximately 20 tons.